 Being aware of the problems animals face, and empowering yourself to help them in whatever capacity you are able, is far more productive than attacking or attributing blame to entire countries, races, or cultures.
 Setting a positive example for other countries to follow can be a great way to inspire change overseas!
 Learn more about some of the major issues facing animals in Australia – and how you can help – by heading to our campaigns page.

-The Victorian Government continues to approve shooting, despite the evidence of cruelty and despite the science showing serious population decline.
+The Victorian Government continues to approve shooting, despite plummeting waterbird populations and despite the evidence of illegal shooter behaviour.
 Native ducks need you to speak up for them.